Generative AI Adoption in the Workplace: Barriers and Future State

 Many people still don’t know how to maximize AI’s capabilities.
 In one survey, 64% of executives reported feeling “a high sense of urgency to adopt generative AI,” but over half of those respondents admitted that their organization lacks “the most critical skills.”

-Hobson explains that MIT xPRO’s generative AI course teaches prompt engineering.
+Hobson explains that MIT xPRO’s generative AI course teaches prompt engineering and provides opportunities to apply knowledge directly to employees' work.
 “In Module 3 on large language models, learners go through exercises that cover appropriate levels of detail in prompts, which is a key part of effective use,” he says.

 2. Difficulty evaluating and interpreting AI outputs